patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/pagination/pagination.md

 id: Pagination
 section: components
 ---
-Pagination splits data across multiple pages, typically within a table, list, or card view.
-If you use infinite scrolling, you don't need to use pagination.

 Add pagination above and below content views so users can easily navigate as they read through listed items on a page.

 <img src="./img/full-page.png" alt="Example of pagination on full page table" />